Subaccounts in Sparkpost and SparkPost Enterprise

 - You have a particular mailstream/campaign that is mission critical and you wish to track and sequester its data separately from other mailstreams/campaigns.

 Administrators within your business can create as many subaccounts as needed.
 Creating a subaccount can be done either via the UI or the subaccounts API.
-When a subaccount is initially created, an API key (unique to that subaccount) will be created with your chosen permissions.
+When a subaccount is initially created, an API key unique to that subaccount will be created with your chosen permissions, unless you have elected to not create an initial API key via the UI or API (see note immediately below).
 Additional subaccount API keys must be created using the UI.

 Note: Subaccounts cannot be nested beneath other subaccounts.